 Students who major in Communication Studies learn to advocate, negotiate, and relate across public, professional, and personal contexts, making them highly desirable job candidates across industries and positioning them to excel as leaders in whatever organizational context they choose.
 Our majors work with caring faculty who are committed to their success as students, as budding scholars, and as developing professionals.
 Communication Studies majors have opportunities to learn in and outside the classroom to help them achieve their career goals and our alumni boast success in an impressively wide range of careers across industries and professional contexts.
 What does it take to earn a major in Communication Studies?
-See the requirements below and talk with one of our advisors for more information!
-We are available to help students plan a program of study that fits with their career goals, identify courses aligned with their interests, address issues they might encounter in classes, learn more about our student organization, Comm Club, our national honors society, Lambda Pi Eta, and to stay on track for graduation.
+See the requirements below and talk with Timothy to get more information!
+He is available to help students plan a program of study that fits with their career goals, identify courses aligned with their interests, address issues they might encounter in classes, learn more about our national honors society, Lambda Pi Eta, and to stay on track for graduation.

 Make appointments with us via MyPlan to:

 - Understand how to use the Undergraduate Catalog

 - Understand your general degree requirements (ACE and CDR requirements)